The Best Movies of 2019

 Every movie on this guide is Certified Fresh, meaning a minimum number of approved critics – 40 for limited releases, 80 for wides – saw it, reviewed it, and got it up to at least 75% on the Tomatometer.
 (After becoming Certified Fresh, if a movie subsequently drops below 70%, it loses the designation.
 Stay above and stay golden!)
 In addition, a concerted theatrical release is a must for qualification; streaming movies that may have gone to theaters for a week but without independently verifiable screen counts or box office reports were left for our TV rankings.

-Continue on to discover critic-approved quality films, and be reminded of the ones you want to rewatch, with our list of the best movies of 2019 so far.
-And check back every week as we update the list with new movies coming out in 2019 as they release and are Certified Fresh!
+Now, continue on to discover critic-approved quality films, and be reminded of the ones you want to rewatch, with our list of the very best movies of 2019.
+And be sure to let us know your favorite 2019 films in the comments.

 Critics Consensus: Challenging and rewarding in equal measure, Climax captures writer-director Gaspar Noé working near his technically brilliant and visually distinctive peak.

 From director Gaspar Noé (Irreversible; Enter the Void; Love) comes a hypnotic, hallucinatory, and ultimately hair-raising depiction of a party...
 [More]

 Critics Consensus: Thrilling visuals and the substantial chemistry of its well-matched leads make The Aeronauts an adventure well worth taking.

 In 1862, daredevil balloon pilot Amelia Wren (Felicity Jones) teams up with pioneering meteorologist James Glaisher (Eddie Redmayne) to advance...
 [More]